whittle-org/plm_pruning/README.md

 # Structural Pruning of Pre-trained Language Models via Neural Architecture Search

-This package provides code for multi-objective Neural Architecture Search (NAS) to prune pre-trained language models by searching for sub-networks that minimize both validation error and parameter count.
-For more details see the following paper:
+This package provides code to reproduce experiments from Klein et al. which proposes multi-objective Neural Architecture Search (NAS) to prune pre-trained language models by searching for sub-networks that minimize both validation error and parameter count.
+If you use this code please cite the original paper:

 ```
 @article{klein-tmlr24,